Arpit261/FoodProject/README.md

 And once the user logout the application next time they will only login the user details (at the time when user register) then they will move to the home page.

-And also there are more functionalities like Profile Fragment  , Favourite Fragment  and so on...
+And also there are more functionalities like Profile Fragment  , Favourite Fragment FAQ section  and so on...